Learn More About David De Cremer

 “You can have a lot of technology but if people can’t use it or don’t understand it, it is of no use and companies waste a lot of money,” explains De Cremer, who is a master at connecting the dots and bridging conversations between tech experts and non-tech experts.
 “You must first define ‘optimizing AI’ then ask key questions that specifically relate to your business and your employees to be sure your investment will be worth what you get on the other end.
 The point is, don’t be digitally obsessed and forget about the people.”

-Named to Thinkers50’s Radar Class of 2021, and nominated for the distinguished Digital Thinking Award, De Cremer is a strong supporter of gender diversity and inclusive practices, and he is particularly valued by organizational leaders looking for a unique perspective on navigating Asian economies.
+Named to Thinkers50’s Radar Class of 2021, and nominated for the distinguished Digital Thinking Award, De Cremer is a strong supporter of gender diversity, inclusive practices, and his unique perspective on navigating Asian economies.

 A futurist at heart, De Cremer is passionate about helping organizations prepare for a new era where success will be defined by how well they balance the Human+AI equation.

 # # #